bimdata/javascript-api-client/docs/ModelApi.md

 ## getStorey

-> Storey getStorey(cloudPk, id, modelPk, projectPk)
+> Storey getStorey(cloudPk, modelPk, projectPk, uuid)

 Retrieve a storey of a model